Artanejp/common_source_project-fm7/readme.qt.txt

 5.Status
   a.
 I tested to build only under Debian GNU/Linux "jessie".
-     But, perhaps, succeded to build another GNU/Linux OSs or BSD OS variants.
+     But, perhaps, will succed to build another GNU/Linux OSs or BSD OS variants.
      On windows, using MinGW or Cygwin is not tested yet.